 Where should I go to get treatment for my pain?

-What does an assessment consist of?
+What does a pain assessment consist of?

 How should I talk to my doctor about my pain?

 It is important to tell your doctor the details of your pain.
 How long have you been dealing with it?
 What are the descriptors of the pain?
 Is it sharp, aching, dull, burning, stabbing, shooting, numb, or tingling?
 How does it affect your function?
-Does it make it hard to get yourself out of bed in the morning?
+Does it make it hard to sleep at night or get yourself out of bed in the morning?
 Is it challenging to shower?
 Are you not able to go grocery shopping?
 Are you communicating less with family and friends and leaving home less often?
 It’s important to share this information with your doctors so that they can best direct a pain treatment plan.

 Why do some people avoid getting help?

 Many patients shrug off pain as though it’s a normal part of aging, and this leads them to report it less to their doctors.
 Ignoring pain, however, can lead to more injury and disability.
 Often, older adults don’t want to call attention to their painful impairments.
 It can be a difficult transition for some older adults to begin using an assistive device like a cane or a walker.
 It can also impact our sense of self or independence to accept additional help at home when needing assistance to ensure our daily needs are being met.
-Some of my patients will go to great lengths to minimize their impairments in order to try and maintain autonomy.
+Some of my patients will go to great lengths to minimize their impairments in order to maintain autonomy.
 What I try to emphasize is that these modifications are not to diminish independence but to promote safety, prevent disability, and improve function and quality of life.

 How can physicians be better advocates for patients experiencing pain?